 In the annual 2016 Retail Banking Trends and Predictions, published by the Digital Banking Report, ‘removing friction from the customer journey’ was the second most mentioned trend/prediction by close to 100 financial services industry leaders surveyed.
 Despite being a primary focus since the beginning of my banking career, why do we still require the consumer to visit a branch to open a new account at most institutions?
 Why do most mobile banking applications appear to replicate online banking as opposed to being designed like the most popular non-financial mobile applications, with a mobile-first intuitive design and minimal steps to process completion?

 The potential cost of not making it easier to conduct banking is the loss of the customer.
 How long will a consumer who shops for their new banking account using their computer or mobile phone settle for leaving their device to act on their purchase decision?
 They don’t need to leave the Amazon app to visit a store or purchase a movie, or leave Apple.com to buy music.
-Maybe the perceived tolerance of this ‘broken process’ is because only 20% of the major banks currently offer a mobile-first account opening process (see Banking’s Digital Account Opening Process is Broken).
+Maybe the perceived tolerance of this ‘broken process’ is because only 20% of the major banks currently offer a mobile-first account opening process.

 The consumer is making their voice heard, however.
 According to the 2016 U.S. Retail Banking Customer Satisfaction Study published by J.D.
 Power, the biggest banks have the best customer satisfaction scores for the first time ever, with the potential to steal business from smaller organizations.
 The advantage in customer satisfaction was attributed almost entirely to the investment by the larger banks on digital delivery that is focused on an improved customer experience.

 Ease of engagement is only the first step as we move forward.
-According to Accenture, the consumer has indicated they would like their banking experience to be seamless and an almost invisible part of their daily life.
+According to Accenture, the consumer has indicated they would like a seamless banking experience and an almost invisible part of their daily life.
 This is a tremendous opportunity for those financial institutions who stop talking about the future of banking … and start delivering this level of engagement.
 Especially as we enter an era of the Internet of Things.